 Size: 12″ w x 9″ h Support: Canvas panel board Description: A depiction of a beached shrimp boat along the Intracoastal Waterway (ICW).
-This painting is composed on canvas panel board and will require a frame before it is displayed.
-A Certificate of Authentication hand-signed by the artist is provided for this work of art.
+This painting is composed on quality canvas panel board and will require a frame before it is displayed.

 Contact us for international postage and handling.

 All transactions are handled via PayPal, a safe and secure way to make your purchase.

 During the summer of 1999, my husband and I sailed his 36 foot sailboat up the ICW (Intracoastal Waterway) from Florida to Virginia.
 Robert was in the military at the time and was being transferred from Naval Air Station Jacksonville to Naval Station Norfolk.
 Along the waterway we saw many interesting sites which offered a number of opportunities to take reference photos for future paintings.
 This is an oil painting from one of the many photos taken on this trip.